Alexander Moon

-Alexander Moon (born 6 September 1996) is an English professional rugby union player who plays as a lock for Premiership club Northampton Saints.
+Alexander Moon (born 6 September 1996) is an English professional rugby union player who plays as a lock for Top 14 side Bayonne, having departed Northampton Saints after their Premiership-winning 2023-24 season.

 Background

 Moon began playing rugby during his time at St Joseph's College, Ipswich where he studied from age five to fifteen.
 He earned a three-year scholarship to Sedbergh School to complete his A Levels and further his rugby development.

 Moon comes from a strong rugby family with his father, Jon, coaching Ipswich rugby club and aunt, Vickie, a former physiotherapist for Leeds Rhinos and Yorkshire Carnegie.
 His uncle played for the rugby league side, Bradford Bulls.

 Club career

 In 2015 Northampton Saints confirmed that Moon would join their senior academy and he was subsequently awarded a senior academy contract at the start of the 2015/16 season.
 In November 2016 he made his senior club debut against Newcastle Falcons in the Anglo-Welsh Cup.
 Moon was also a member of the Northampton Wanderers side that beat Gloucester United 36–15 to win the 2017 Premiership A League and Exeter Braves the following season to retain the title.

 In February 2019 Moon signed his first professional senior contract with the Saints and later that season started for the Northampton side that defeated Saracens in the final of the Premiership Rugby Cup.

+On 30 January 2024, Moon would leave Northampton to join French side Bayonne in the Top 14 from the 2024–25 season.